Why Are Males Bigger Than Females

 Genetic and Hormonal Influences

 The development of sexual dimorphism is heavily influenced by genetic factors and hormonal regulation.
-Sex chromosomes, such as the X and Y chromosomes in mammals, determine an individual's sex and initiate a cascade of hormonal changes that lead to the development of sex-specific traits.
+Practically speaking, sex chromosomes, such as the X and Y chromosomes in mammals, determine an individual's sex and initiate a cascade of hormonal changes that lead to the development of sex-specific traits.
 Hormones like testosterone in males and estrogen in females play a crucial role in shaping body size, muscle mass, and other sexually dimorphic characteristics.

 Diverse Manifestations